s3nh/s3nh.github.io/_posts/2022-11-08-things-ive-learned.md

 I am just one step before deployment semantic segmentation task, starting to use  pytorch profiler to check for eventual bootlenecks.

-Spent some time on optimization, whn just after switch to cpu, perform ```model.half()``` , prediction  return errors.
+Spent some time on optimization, when just after switch to cpu, perform ```model.half()``` , prediction  return errors.